neildawson/neildawson.github.io/cv.md

 - Led the redesign and usability testing of the application process for [*MYJAR*](https://myjar.com/), a short-term loan service, <mark>increasing customer satisfaction by 10%</mark>.
 - Carried out interviews, card sorting sessions, and consulting for Balfour Beatty Construction's *Playbook*, a process sharing platform, which was well received by users across the USA.
 - Conceived, prototyped, managed, wrote, and edited [*UX Companion*](http://uxcompanion.com/), a user experience glossary app for iOS and Android <mark>downloaded more than 50,000 times</mark> and chosen as the Best Mobile Campaign at the UK Agency Awards 2015.
-- Led a branding project for [*Countercept*](https://www.countercept.com/), a managed service from MWR InfoSecurity, where we created a strong new brand, collateral, and an atypical website.
+- Led a project for *Countercept*, a managed infosecurity service, where we created a strong new brand, collateral, and <a href="https://web.archive.org/web/20160316002253/https://countercept.com/" target="_blank">an atypical website</a>.

 ## Writing & Speaking